GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (90) .md

 **At Higher Tiers**: Each tier beyond minimum increases the range by 1 yard and duration by 1 minute.

 **Critical Failure**: You seem to have succeeded, however the spell only lasts for a number of rounds equal to the spell's tier.
 Additionally, you feel a strange ache in your body which causes you to be prone and vulnerable for a number of rounds equal to the spell's tier.

+#### Havery

+**Minimum Tier**: 1

+**Casting Time**: 4 actions

+**Range**: 10 yards

+**Effect**: Inflict an undamaging attack against target creature.
+If successful, it begins to ramble on, that is, speak nonesensically.
+It does so for a number of rounds equal to the points of success.
+A creature which cannot speak is immune to this.
+A creature which communicates exlcusively through a means of telepathy can be affected only by a critical hit, at which point it rambles on through use of its telapathy.

+**At Higher Tiers**: For each tier beyond minimum, you may affect an additional creature within range or increase the range by 5 yards.

+**Critical Failure**: The spell instead afflicts you with the inability to silence your noise hole(s).
+You are dazed for a number of minutes equal to the spell's tier as you partake in such a fit.
+If you are incapable of speech, you seem instead to have been afflicted by tremors but suffer the same dazed condition for the same time regardless.

+#### Hydravidity

+**Minimum Tier**: 1

+**Casting Time**: 5 actions

+**Range**: 7 yards

+**Effect**: A creature you target within range gains an unquenchable thirst.
+It is considered to have lost hydration equal to the spell's tier.
+For a number of hours equal to the spell's tier, there is a 1 in 4 chance that a serving of liquids consumed will not hydrate as it would normally.
+A creature which does not suffer from thirst will instead be dazed for a number rounds equal to the spell's tier as it contends with a new sensation.

+**At Higher Tiers**: For each tier beyond minimum, you may target an additional creature or increase the duration by a number of hours equal to the spell's tier.

+**Critical Failure**: You feel an immediate need.
+Your whole body aches for refreshment.
+You require an additional number of servings of water equal to the spell's tier.
+Additionally, so long as you still have spell-sickness, you have a 1 in 4 chance not to benefit from a serving of water.
+If you do not require hydration, you are instead dazed for a number of rounds equal to the tier of the spell squared.

 #### Hypoaftepathy